onity group

 Steady State Earnings

-Here are Onity’s net income and EBIT for the last six quarters:
+Here are Onity’s net income and EBIT for the last nine quarters:

 Outstanding Stock Warrants